 Use Case 2: Database Admin

-In this example you might want a role based permission set so that a person with a particular role within your organisation can have assess the the infrastructure they need to and not to other infrastructure that falls outside their responsibilities.
+In this example you might want a role based permission set.
+Because if a person with a particular role within your organisation can have assess the the infrastructure they need.
+But not to other infrastructure that falls outside their responsibilities.
 This is the same use case as outlined in the howto of this post also.

-Let’s assume you want to allow your database administrator to access only database servers within your infrastructure.
-It’s pretty simple, first create a tag called ‘database’, secondly tag all your database servers with this database tag.
+For instance, let’s assume you want to allow your database administrator to access only database servers within your infrastructure.
+It’s pretty simple, first create a tag called ‘database’.
+Secondly, tag all your database servers with this database tag.
 Finally create an ACL setting out the permissions you want to grant, add the newly created database tag and then add your database administrators account details to that ACL.
 Done.

-Best of all, in the future if you have additional database servers that you need your database administrator to have access to, all you have to do is add the database tag to that server.
+Most importantly, if you have additional database servers that you need your database administrator to have access to, all you have to do is add the database tag to that server.
 That’s it, the permissions will automatically flow from the ACL in realtime and your database administrator will see the new database server they have access to in their account.
-Want to remove access?
-Remove the database tag etc.
+Or let’s say you want to remove access?
+Simply remove the database tag etc.

-I hope you find this feature as useful as I do, if you need any help just use our live chat support who are available 24/7 and are very familiar with the ACL functionality.
+I hope you find this feature as useful as I do.
+And if you need any help just use our live chat support who are available 24/7 and are very familiar with the ACL functionality.

 - Are We Stealing from You?
 Understanding CPU Steal Time in the Cloud - November 17, 2016